tsutof/tiny_yolov2_onnx_cam/README.md

 ## Installation

-**You might need to install Cython alone prior to install other python modules.
+**You might need to install Cython alone prior to the other python modules installation.
 Otherwise "*RuntimeError: Running cythonize failed!*" might happens at the numpy installation.**

 ```
 $ sudo apt update